 Sensitivity to light is a common complaint after a concussion.
 For some people, using smartphones, computers, and tablets can make their symptoms worse.
 Understanding how and why these devices affect your child’s symptoms can help you develop strategies to minimize adverse effects.

 Blue light is a type of visible light that can be found all around us.
 Blue light is emitted from LED light bulbs, fluorescent lights, as well as computer, tv and cell phone screens.
 Blue light can be problematic for individuals that have a sensitivity to light and can cause symptoms to worsen after a concussion.
+Blue light can also affect sleep which is important for recovering after a concussion.

 Yes!
 Screens that are too bright, too dark, and/or viewing a bright screen in a dark room can increase eye strain and headaches.
 Make sure to adjust screen brightness to the brightness of the room they are in; it will help avoid making your child's symptoms worse.